isurusen/MyMovies/README.md

-# MyMovie - Android
+# MyMovies - Android

-MyMovie is a Android application which is to demonstrate to build a sample movie detail tool.
+MyMovies is a Android application which is to demonstrate to build a sample movie detail tool.
 Some of the tools and Technologies used

   - Android SDK
   - Android Card layout